---

 | 2 | Sender | DEX | 0 | APPROVE_SCOPE_NONE | swap(...) | SENDER |

-Frame 0 verifies the signature and calls `APPROVE(APPROVE_PAYMENT_AND_EXECUTION)`.
+Frame 0 uses a signature entry with empty `msg` and calls `APPROVE(APPROVE_EXECUTION_AND_PAYMENT)`.
 Frames 1 and 2 form an atomic batch: if the swap in frame 2 reverts, the ERC-20 approval from frame 1 is also reverted, preventing the account from being left with a dangling approval.

 #### Example 3: Sponsored Transaction (Fee Payment in ERC-20)